welltory logo

 SDNN HRV chart

-Worth-knowing fact is that acute myocardial infarction patients with SDNN meaning values over 100 ms have been reported to have a 5.3 lower mortality risk than those with under 50 ms. In general, a higher number usually indicates that your body is coping better with stress.
+Heart attack patients with SDNN values over 100 ms have been reported to have a 5.3 lower mortality risk than those with under 50 ms. A higher number usually indicates that your body is coping better with stress.

 pNN50 shows how active your parasympathetic system is relative to the sympathetic nervous system.
 The higher the value, the more relaxed the body is.
 If the pNN50 is low, you’re either tired or over-stressed.